 Robert W. Passfield was born at St. Thomas, Ontario, in April 1942.
-In June 1974, he joined the Parks Canada Program, Department of Indian Affairs and Northern Development, as a Historical Researcher, and retired in August 2004, as Senior Historian, Historical Services Branch, Parks Canada Agency, after a 30 year career in the Public Service.
+In June 1974, he joined the Parks Canada Program of the Canadian Government in Ottawa as an Historical Researcher.
+He retired in August 2004, as Senior Historian, Historical Services Branch, Parks Canada Agency, after a 30-year career in the Public Service.

-During his Public Service career, he prepared numerous reports recording, documenting, and evaluating historic canals, historic bridges, and auxiliary structures, for Parks Canada, as well as reports in support of the Parks Canada program mandate; and Agenda Papers and Submission Reports evaluating Persons, Places, and Events in the engineering field, for the Historic Sites and Monuments Board of Canada.
+During his Public Service career, he prepared numerous reports recording, documenting, and evaluating historic engineering sites and structures -- canals, bridges, and auxiliary structures -- for Parks Canada, as well as reports in support of the Parks Canada program heritage mandate; and Agenda Papers and Submission Reports evaluating the historic significance of various persons, places, and events in Canadian history for the Historic Sites and Monuments Board of Canada.
 He also served in an acting capacity in management positions, and as a representative of the National Historic Sites Directorate in support of human resources initiatives.

-Passfield has published numerous articles in professional journals, chapters to several books on public works subjects, and two books pertaining to heritage canals.
-He also received an award for his noteworthy contributions to Canadian engineering history; an award for an outstanding article in the field of industrial archaeology; a Parks Canada Merit Award, and Prix d’Excellence Award; three merit promotions from the Interdepartmental Historical Research Committee of Peers; and letters of commendation from Parks Canada, the Historic Sites and Monuments Board of Canada, and Transport Canada.
+As a public historian, Passfield published numerous articles in professional journals, chapters in several books on public works subjects, and two books pertaining to Canadian heritage canals.
+He also received an award for his noteworthy contributions to Canadian engineering history; an award for an outstanding article in the field of industrial archaeology; a Parks Canada Merit Award and a Prix d’Excellence Award; three merit promotions from the Interdepartmental Historical Research Committee of Peers; and letters of commendation from Parks Canada, the Historic Sites and Monuments Board of Canada, and Transport Canada.

-In retirement, Passfield has continued to work in the history of technology and industrial archaeology fields, in publishing his research and presenting papers at conferences.
-He continues to live in Ottawa where he resides with Susan James, an Ontario Law Clerk/Legal Assistant with a prominent Ottawa law firm.
+Passfield continues to live in Ottawa where he resides with Susan James, a former Legal Assistant/Ontario Law Clerk with a prominent Ottawa law firm.